wal06seismo/walidbenmansour/index.md

 ## Appointments

-2020-present: Postdoctoral Research Associate, Department of Earth and Planetary Sciences at Washington University
+2020-present: Postdoctoral Research Associate, Department of Earth and Planetary Sciences at Washington University (US)
+2018-2020: Postdoctoral Fellow, Department of Earth and Environmental Sciences at Macquarie University (Australia)

 ---